DataDog/documentation/content/en/mobile/_index.md

 {{< /tabs >}}
 #### Multiple organizations

 You can display Saved Views from multiple organizations within the same widget.

 {{< tabs >}}
 {{% tab "iOS" %}}

 All organizations you’ve logged-in are displayed in the configuration screen.
+If you do not see your organization, you may need to sign in again.

 {{% /tab %}}
 {{% tab "Android" %}}